Skip to Content

 Cattail Falls is undoubtedly one of Texas’ hidden gems and among the most beautiful waterfalls in Texas.

-There are two options to get to this amazing waterfall in Texas:
+I read there are two options to get to this amazing waterfall in Texas:

 – the long trail, a 12 miles hiking trail that passes near the most popular viewpoint from the area called the Window Trail